xPrint.dll entry points

 saveFromClipboard

-creates a windows meta file (*.wmf) from the clipboard.
+creates a windows image (wmf, jpg, png) from the clipboard.

 Images, WORD, EXCEL and other contents are supported.
-The WMF can then be imported within an vpxPrint report.
+The file can then be imported within an vpxPrint report.

 Two parameters:

-·The output file name: must be a valid file name with a WMF extension
+·The output file name: must be a valid file name with the jpg, png or wmf extension

 ·The return status: integer value